MFaizan18/TrendBasedTradingAI/README.md

 Number of Buy actions in 2024: 56
 Number of Sell actions in 2024: 1
 ```
-Similarly, we tested the strategy on the following four other major stock exchanges:
+Similarly, I tested the strategy on the following four other major stock exchanges:

 ```
 ^SPX (S&P 500 Index):